momentum-design/starter-react/README.md

 ## Having Issues?
 Try these things first

 1. Make sure you ran all steps in [Get started](#get-started) including the [initial machine setup](#initial-machine-setup).
-2. Run `npm install` - If you forget to do this, you'll see this: `babel-node: command not found`.
+2. Run `yarn install` - If you forget to do this, you'll see this: `babel-node: command not found`.
 3. Install the latest version of Node.
 Or install [Node 5.12.0](https://nodejs.org/download/release/v5.12.0/) if you're having issues on Windows.
 Node 6 has issues on some Windows machines.
 4. Make sure files with names that begin with a dot (.editorconfig, .gitignore, .npmrc) are copied to the project directory root.
 This is easy to overlook if you copy this repository manually.
 5. Don't run the project from a symbolic link.
 It may cause issues with file watches.
 6. Delete any .eslintrc that you're storing in your user directory.
 Also, disable any ESLint plugin / custom rules that you've enabled within your editor.
 These will conflict with the ESLint rules defined in this project.
 7. Make sure you don't have NODE_ENV set to production on your machine.
 If you do then the development dependencies won't be installed.
-8. Install watchman with `brew install watchman` if you are having the following error after an initial `npm start -s`:
+8. Install watchman with `brew install watchman` if you are having the following error after an initial `yarn start -s`:

     ```bash
     2017-09-05 00:44 node[68587] (FSEvents.framework) FSEventStreamStart: register_with_server: ERROR: f2d_register_rpc() => (null) (-22)